It’s one of the first questions every interior designer is asked:

 - Schematic Design Presentation at our Aston Design Studio office.

-- Two or three additional meetings, or shopping trips, as required for the project.
+- One or two additional meetings, or shopping trips, as required for the project.

 - Documentation of the design with drawings, general notes and specifications.

 - For projects with furniture, a digital storyboard can be included.

 Obviously, the beauty of charging by the hour is that if you want more, we can give you more without having to write up a new Agreement.
 I don’t proceed ahead on design with new things unless you direct me to address new areas.
 Of course, I might make suggestions......:-)

 If you have a tight deadline, and your project needs to be addressed sooner rather than later, an additional fee will be charged to accommodate your urgent needs.